coderrio/Coderr.Documentation/docs/client/libraries/netstd/install.md

 codeRR.Client configuration
 ===========================

-If you have not done that yet, install the nuget package called `coderr.client`.
+If you have not done that yet, install the nuget package called `coderr.client.netstd`.

-Next, you need to tell the codeRR library what it should upload all error reports to.
+Next, you need to tell the codeRR library which server it should upload all error reports to.

 Add the following code in your `Program.cs` (or the starting point of the framework that you use).